- March 21 2016

 If I’m an injured motorist, and I wasn’t solely responsible for the accident, what happens?

-A certain amount of comparative fault is determined associated to you and the amount that you are not at fault would be a percentage deduction from your damages.
+If a certain amount of comparative fault is determined to be associated with you in a car accident, a Reno car accident lawyer can explain how the amount for which you are not at fault would result in a percentage deduction from your damages.

 For instance, based on your medical bills, your physical, your pain and suffering and lost wages, and damages is $100,000, and that’s without considering comparative negligence for who is at fault.